 Research and Development

-TURI’s research is driven by the needs of industry.
-Each year, we solicit input from companies about their specific research and development needs to reduce the use of toxics.
-Based on industry needs, we award grants to academic researchers to help identify and develop safer and effective alternatives for industry.
-Most of our research is in the public domain, much of which is available to the public.
+TURI’s research is driven by the needs of various industries to better protect the health of workers and communities.
+We solicit input from companies about their specific research and development needs to reduce the use of toxic chemicals.
+We award annual grants to academic researchers to partner with industry to identify and develop safer and more effective process and product alternatives.
+Most of our research results are publicly available.

 TURI recently worked with various companies to replace PFAS in electronics processing fluids like coolants and etching solutions with safer formulations.
-Transene Company, a Massachusetts-based manufacturer of advanced materials for the electronics industry now offers a safer solution for electronics etching based on their collaborative work with TURI and the University of Massachusetts Lowell.
+Transene Company, a Massachusetts-based manufacturer of advanced materials for the electronics industry now offers a safer non-PFAS solution for electronics etching based on their collaborative work with TURI and the University of Massachusetts Lowell.
+Read the case study.

 TURI connects university research on the environmental impact of wire and cable constituents, laboratory evaluation of alternative materials, and meetings that draw firms from throughout the supply chain to address human and environmental impacts, regulatory requirements, new technology developments, and business and technical strategies.